theupdateframework/specification/tuf-spec.md

   2. Otherwise, recursively search the list of delegations in order of appearance.

-    1. Let DELEGATEE denote the current target role TARGETS is delegating to.
+    1. Let DELEGATEE denote
+       the current target role DELEGATOR is delegating to.

     2. **Download the DELEGATEE targets metadata file**, up to either the number of bytes specified in the snapshot metadata file, or some Z